iscc/iscc-specs/docs/specification.md

 ## Instance-ID

 The Instance-ID is built from the raw data of the media object to be identified and serves as basic checksum for the media object.
-The raw data of the media object is split into data-chunks.
+The raw data of the media object is split into 64-kB data-chunks.
 Then we build a hash-tree from those chunks and use the truncated top-hash for the Instance-ID:

 ![iscc-creation-instance-id](images/iscc-creation-instance-id.svg)

 An ISCC generating application must provide a `generate_instance_id` function that accepts the raw data file as input and returns an encoded Instance-ID.
 Generate an Instance-ID by this procedure:

-1. Apply `chunk_data` to the raw bytes of the encoded media object.
+1. Split the raw bytes of the encoded media object into 64-kB chunks.
 2. For each chunk calculate the sha256d[^sha256d] digest of the concatenation of a `0x00`-byte and the chunk bytes.
 We call the resulting values *leaf node hashes* (LNH).
 3. Calculate the next level of the hash tree by applying sha256d to the concatenation of a `0x01`-byte and adjacent pairs of LNH values.
 If the length of the list of LNH values is uneven concatenate the last LNH value with itself.
 We call the resulting values *internal node hashes* (INH).
 4. Recursively apply `0x01`-prefixed pairwise hashing to the results of  step 3 until the process yields only one hash value.
 We call this value the *top hash*[^tophash].
-5. Trim the resulting *top hash* to the first 7 bytes.
+5. Trim the resulting *top hash* to the first 8 bytes.
 6. Prepend the 1-byte component header (e.g. `0x30`).
-7. Encode the resulting 8-byte sequence with base32 (no-padding) and return the result.
+7. Encode and return the resulting 9-byte sequence with [Base58-ISCC Encoding](#base58-iscc-encoding).

 Applications may carry, store, and process the full hash-tree for advanced partial data integrity verification.